AbdulAHAD968/Stock-Management-System/README.md

 ## 🚀 Features and Requirements

-The project consists of four main tasks, each addressing crucial aspects of warehouse inventory management.
+The project consists of four main tasks, each addressing crucial aspects of warehouse inventory management using BST based on AVL-Tree conscept to keep the tree in binary search tree format with Balance Factor = [-1,0,1].

 ---

-### 🧩 Task 1: Basic Inventory Operations.
+### 🧩 Part 1: Basic Inventory Operations.

 Each node in the BST represents an item with attributes including:
 - **item_id**: Unique integer (key for BST).